 Step 4: Add a redirect route

-Apart from the login route, you need to create a redirect route that will be invoked after authorization is completed.
-The address of this route was specified using the urlProvider property.
+Apart from the login route, you need to create the redirect route for the

 OAuthAccessTokenResponse allows you to access a token and other parameters returned by the OAuth server.

 In this example, the following actions are performed after receiving a token: